 It follows from the comparisons above that broker clients underperform self-directed investors by 1.28% per year.
 This is partially due to the average annual fees of 0.90% that broker clients pay to their brokers.
 However, the average difference masks significant time-series variation in relative performance.
 HIGH investors earn significantly higher average after-fee returns when U.S. equity markets post strong positive returns (1999, 2003, and 2009) and significantly lower annual after-fee returns when U.S. equity markets post strong negative returns (2000, 2001, 2002, and 2008).
 These patterns reinforce the conclusion that broker clients bear significantly more risk than self-directed investors.
 One interpretation is that brokers recommend greater-than-optimal levels of risk, perhaps because more volatile returns make it harder for their clients to detect underperformance.
 In terms of the average level of systematic risk, however, broker client portfolios resemble TDF portfolios.

 Another interpretation, in the spirit of Gennaioli et al. (2015), is that self-directed investors hold lower-than-optimal levels of risk.
 We explore this possibility in Table 8.
 In Panel A, we test for differences in the characteristics of actual and counterfactual portfolios.
 The set of characteristics is expanded to include six-factor alphas and Sharpe ratios.
 The odd-numbered columns are limited to the sample of broker clients and the even-numbered columns are limited to the sample of self-directed investors.
 In each case, we regress the characteristic of participant i's actual portfolio minus the characteristic of his counterfactual portfolio on a constant, which captures the average difference.
-To allow for correlations both in annual portfolio returns across participants in year t and in participant i's annual portfolio returns across years, we cluster standard errors on year t and participant t.
+To allow for correlations both in participant i's annual portfolio returns across years and in annual portfolio returns across participants in year t, we cluster standard errors on both participant i and calendar year t.
 The patterns are broadly consistent with the patterns in Table 7.
-Namely, broker clients earn lower annual after-free returns (-3.21%; statistically significant at the 1-percent level), lower annual risk-adjusted, after-fee returns (-2.11%; 5-percent level), and lower Sharpe ratios (-0.1436; 5-percent level).
+Namely, broker clients earn lower annual after-free returns (-3.21%; statistically significant at the 1-percent level), lower annual risk-adjusted, after-fee returns (-2.11%; 5percent level), and lower Sharpe ratios (-0.1433; 5-percent level).
+But, we cannot reject the hypothesis that the actual and counterfactual portfolios have the same levels of systematic and total risk.
+This leads us to conclude that TDFs are just as effective as brokers in helping investors increase portfolio risk.